Generic name: teduglutide [ te-due-GLOO-tide ]

-Teduglutide injection is used to treat short bowel syndrome (SBS) in adults who are receiving parenteral nutrition.
-SBS is a condition that prevents the intestine or gut from absorbing food properly.
+Teduglutide injection is used to treat short bowel syndrome (SBS) in patients who are receiving parenteral nutrition.
+SBS is a condition that prevents the intestine (bowel) or gut from absorbing food properly.

 This medicine is available only with your doctor's prescription.